-A few years back, a micro burst knocked down the power lines in our area, which left us sitting in the dark.
-In search of light, my husband and I got up and drove around the neighborhood.
-We finally came across a little restaurant a few blocks away that was lit like a Christmas tree – and there we stayed until the power was back on.
-In today’s interconnected world a permanent electrical outage would be unimaginable.
+Weather can be volatile in Arizona during the Monsoon season.
+A few years back a micro burst had knocked down our power lines, which left us sitting in the dark.
+In search for lit quarters, my husband and I drove around in the neighborhood.
+A few blocks away we spotted a little family-owned restaurant that was lit like a Christmas tree.
+There we stayed until the power in our area was back on.